lorenzomorning/smart-city-dashboard/README.md

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU Affero General Public License for more details.

 You should have received a copy of the GNU Affero General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

+# Modifications in this forked version

+This forked version extends the original Smart City Dashboard by integrating cycling infrastructure data from OpenStreetMap.
+This integration covers the daily automated data collection via Overpass Turbo and a following data categorization, description with attributes and an aggregation of cycling data for administrative areas.

+Remaining improvements are:

+- More meaningful aggregation of cycling paths and services in the Stadtteil-Modus
+- Better connection of the popup graphics of administrative areas in the Stadtteil-Modus and the data visualization in the background (e.g hovering coverage of service in the popup should trigger a corresponding visulization in the back)
+- Data insights on the cycling infrastructure component at the home page

+Smaller style improvements:

+- Remaining translations to German
+- Layer Control with corresponding symbols
+- Animated icon on the cycling infrastructure component at the home page